The Dos & Don’ts of Recruiting

 Being specific about exactly "who" and "what" you are looking for can help narrow the job search and hopefully reduce the time you're sifting through irrelevant resumes.
 Think about the role's day-to-day activities, who they will be reporting to, how big the team is, what project(s) they'll be taking on, what specific technologies they need experience in, and what are your absolute "must-haves" or just "nice to haves."
 Bundling up all the significant details into a job description can attract the right candidates.
 Or, if you're working with a recruiting partner, it can help refine the search for qualified candidates.

 Don’t: Be unorganized with the interview process

-Recruiters and hiring managers should be on the same page about the interview process and be able to communicate it to candidates throughout the course of interviews.
+Recruiters and hiring managers should be on the same page about the interview process and able to communicate it to candidates throughout the course of interviews.
 Preferably, it should be as concise as possible while maintaining the integrity of the interview vetting/process.
-With candidates are trying to find their next step in a sea of opportunity, it’s significant for them to know where they stand in the process, approximate timelines, and next steps they can expect, so they can best prep and respond.
+With candidates who are trying to find their next step in a sea of opportunity, it’s significant for them to know where they stand in the process, approximate timelines, and next steps they can expect, so they can best prepare and respond.

 Do: Set clear expectations and inform next steps

 Even if your interview process is less than ideal in terms of rounds or exercises, letting candidates know upfront what that process looks like can help them plan and determine what is best for their time.
 This can be especially important if candidates have final interviews or have offers being made, but remain interested in your organization.
 If they feel like they’re being strung along in your process without an end in sight, it may be discouraging, and they may jump on one of those other opportunities.
 So, be respectful of everyone’s time.